 In recent years, Venezuela’s mining and fuel resource sectors have been significantly affected by high inflation and decreasing prices for natural resources.

-Despite a rise in production of around 16 in 2014, bauxite production in Venezuela is close to historic lows.
-Smelting of aluminium fell in 2014 by 14% to around 100,000 Mt.
+Despite a rise in production of around 16% in 2014, bauxite production in Venezuela is close to historic lows.
+Aluminum accounts for 20% of all metal exports.

 After being the second-largest Latin American coal producer for about a decade, production dropped off sharply in 2006.
 In 2015, the Venezuelan government finalized a $2-billion agreement that would expand coal mining in the Guasare and Socuy Basins for the Chinese state-run Sinohydro Corp.

 The 5.6 trillion m3 natural gas reserves in Venezuela are the second largest in the Western Hemisphere.
 In2014, the production of natural gas in the country was 76,717 million m3.
 The total amount of natural gas marketed in the country that year was 21,878 million m3.

 The country’s crude oil production in 2014 amounted to about 985.56 million 42-gallon barrels and petroleum exploration appeared to be increasing.
 In 2014, the number of active rigs rose by 19%, to 221.

 Venezuela’s economy is mainly based on its supply of petroleum products and hence it was greatly affected by a sudden fall in oil prices during the global recession.
 The Venezuelan government has implemented tax incentives for small and large companies that had invested in the country’s mining sector, in an attempt to boost the economy.